02.00 Character Generation

 Example: You decide to give your character a Special Ability that provides him with a +1 to one of three combat–related skill totals.
 If you don’t have any points to spend on Special Abilities, your character needs to have some kind of Disadvantage as well.
 The character might have to add 1 to the difficulty of all interaction–related skill totals, or you might include a totally unrelated Disadvantage (of comparative power) – like the character is afraid of the dark and has trouble acting when in the dark.

 Costs at Character Creation

-Each rank in an Advantage or Disadvantage is worth one creation point per number.
+Each point in an Trait is worth one creation point per number.
 Advantages cost creation points, while Disadvantages give you creation points (or skill dice).
-Thus, a Rank 1 Advantage costs one point or die, while a Rank 4 Disadvantages gives you four points or dice.
+Thus, a 1-point Advantage costs one point or die, while a 4-point Disadvantages gives you four points.

 The cost of one rank of the Special Ability is included in parentheses.
 Some Special Abilities, such as Ambidextrous, do not lend themselves to being taken more than once.
 Players may also add Limitations to their Special Abilities, which reduce their effectiveness (and the cost) or Enhancements, which increase their effectiveness (and the cost); these are described at the end of this section.

 In settings where characters with Special Abilities are common, additional ranks of each Special Ability cost one point per rank at character creation.
 In settings where characters with Special Abilities are uncommon, additional ranks of each Special Ability costs the value listed with the Special Ability.

 When using templates or defined limits for attributes and skill dice, players may use skill dice or dice received from Disadvantages to get Advantages and Special Abilities.
 Players may use some of the points in their pool or points gained from Disadvantages to purchase Advantages and Special Abilities.

 A maximum of 10 creation points worth of Disadvantages is recommended for any genre.